WordPress/blueprints/docs/build-your-first-blueprint.md

 }
 ```

-We can shorten that Blueprint even more using the shorthand syntax:
+You can shorten that Blueprint even more using the shorthand syntax:

 ```json
 {